dabear/torrentstatus/README.md

 ## Debugging

-Use python.exe, *not* pythonw.exe for debugging purposes Install package in develop mode
+Use python.exe, *not* pythonw.exe for debugging purposes.
+Install the package in development mode:
   ```bat
 cd pathToFolder
 c:\python33\python setup.py develop